IamSierraCharlie/Contrastech_Python_API_for_Linux_AND_Windows/README.md

 The script 'image_grab_demo.py' is provided as an example to show the code working - again, very basic.
 Essentially, I have historically created an instance of the camera, activated the camera, grabbed an image and then deactivated it
 ContrasTech provided a very basic demo, and I have only used that demo to make what is provided.
+This code has been set up to run on a 54bit system, but you could change to 32bit with minimal effort (out of my scope)

 ### Prerequisites
-- An installation of Python on a Linux Operating System (I used Anaconda with Python 3.6 on Ubuntu 16.04  ) As of 2022, I am using Ubuntu 20.04 and whilst not officially supported by ContrasTech, it works without issue.
+- An installation of Python on a Linux Operating System (I used Anaconda with Python 3.6 on Ubuntu) As of 2022, I am using Ubuntu 20.04 and whilst not officially supported by ContrasTech, it works without issue.
 - Python Modules -> c_types, opencv2, numpy
 - The ContrasTech Software Development Kit for Linux (x86) (aka iCentral) - this includes the driver required to run the camera in Linux and can be found at http://www.contrastech.com/upload/down/Mars/Linux/iCentral_Ver2.2.6_Linux_x86_Build20210705.zip
+- An x86 computer....
+32bit or 64bit.
+Windows or Linux.
+THIS CAMERA WILL NOT CURRENTLY WORK WITH NON X86 PROCESSORS

 ### Getting this API to work
 Review and/or run ImageGrabDemo.py with a ContrasTech USB3 Camera such as the Mars 1300-201uc, and it should work.
 There